-Welsh - Medieval languages and literatures
+Welsh (Cymraeg) - Medieval languages and literatures

-Welsh is a British Celtic language which is a branch of the Indo-European language family, spoken throughout much of Western Europe in Roman and pre-Roman times.
+Welsh (Cymraeg) is a British Celtic language which is a branch of the Indo-European language family, spoken throughout much of Western Europe in Roman and pre-Roman times.
 Old Welsh and Middle Welsh were spoken in medieval Wales.

 Language